syncfusion-content/javascript-docs/js/UploadBox/Getting-Started.md

-> Note: Add the following input elements and two button elements to give file extensions that should support uploading.
+> **Note**: Add the following input elements and two button elements to give file extensions that should support uploading.